Parton spin correlations and $\mathcal{CP}$ properties in Higgs boson decay at future lepton colliders: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Shuo Han, Manqi Ruan, Bin Yan and Hongtao Yang for useful discussions.
 The authors gratefully acknowledge the valuable discussions and insights provided by the members of the Collaboration on Precision Tests and New Physics (CPTNP).
-This work is partially supported by the National Science Foundation of China under Grant Nos.~12522509, 12305107, 12275173, 12425505, and also supported by the National Key R\&D Program of China (Grant Nos.~2025YFA1614200, 2023YFA1609300).
+This work is supported by the National Key R\&D Program of China (Grant Nos.
+2023YFA1609300, 2025YFA1614200), and also supported by the National Science Foundation of China under Grant Nos.
+12522509, 12305107, 12275173, 12425505.